JRH89/ytdlp-gui/README.md

   <p>FM 5.0 is a simple YouTube downloader that allows you to download both video and audio content from YouTube.
 It uses the <code>yt_dlp</code> library for YouTube downloads and <code>ffmpeg</code> for audio extraction.</p>

+<p>Download the FM 5.0 YouTube Downloader executable for a hassle-free experience.
+This standalone executable is packaged with all the necessary dependencies, allowing you to use the application without worrying about installing Python, yt_dlp, or ffmpeg separately.
+Simply download the executable, run it on your Windows machine, and start downloading your favorite YouTube content with ease.</p>

   <h2>Prerequisites</h2>

   <ul>